sam0rr/tango_remote_server/docs/components/install_dependencies.md

 ```

-## 1.5  Bring the Pi online (Tailscale)
+## 1.5  Bring the machine online (Tailscale)

 ```bash
 sudo tailscale up --ssh
 ```

-Open the authentication link printed by Tailscale, log in, and add the desired raspberrypi tag in the Tailscale admin console.
+Open the authentication link printed by Tailscale, log in, and add the desired machine tag in the Tailscale admin console.
 Afterwards, you can SSH securely with Tailscale SSH.

 ---